crista/icse2020-live/obs/readme.md

 After correcting the paths you can import the scene colletion in OBS under "Scene Collections" → "Import" → "Collection Path": select the file `obs/ICSE_Scenes.json`.

+For more information about how to setup the scenes with your computer & capturing the correct zoom windows please check the OBS'ers checklist :)

 ## OBS Sound Setup
 Only sound from the Zoom session should be rerouted to OBS.
 We have identified several possibilities to realize this: